MahnazHabibi/Drug-repurposing/Read_me.txt

 Each row refers to a human protein as a drug target.
 =============
-Please organize your input#3 file in the following format:
+Please prepare your input#3 file in the following format:

 protein#1
 ---